jekyll/minima/_posts/2022-08-06-recent-work.md

 permalink: /recent-work/
 ---

-Here is a summary of my recent work published elsewhere on the web.
+Hola!
+Welcome to the blog.
+Here is a quick summary of my recent work published elsewhere on the web.

 #### **1. TechCrunch**